superduper-io/superduper/README.md

 ---------------

-SuperDuperDB is a Python-based open-source environment to deploy, train and operate AI models and APIs in MongoDB
+SuperDuperDB is a Python-based open-source environment to deploy, train and operate AI models and APIs in MongoDB.
+Easily integrate AI with your data: from LLMs and public AI APIs to bespoke machine learning models and custom use-cases.

 ---------------